Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Results

 We also investigate whether the token matching (``context conditioning'') step from \saeours{} would benefit steering in dense activation space.
-When we apply this token selection procedure to CAA, safety no longer improves as intervention strength increases.
+When we apply this token selection procedure to CAA, safety no longer improves as intervention strength increases, suggesting that sparse feature space is necessary for context-conditioned selection to be effective.
+Detailed ablation results are available in Appendix \ref{appendix:feature_selection_ablation}.

-Detailed results for these three experiments are available in Appendix \ref{appendix:feature_selection_ablation}.
-Together, these ablations show that both context-conditioned token selection and statistical ranking are critical for the observed favorable safety–utility tradeoffs.
-Moreover, operating in sparse feature space enables fine-grained selection driven by a small subset of matched tokens, whereas applying the same token selection procedure in dense activation space (CAA) does not yield the comparable safety gains.